Ramona Sakiestewa: Arts advocacy

 In 1980, Sakiestewa became the first Native American woman to lead the Southwestern Association for Indian Arts (SWAIA), the nonprofit that hosts the annual Santa Fe Indian Market.

 Sakiestewa served in the position of chair of the New Mexico Arts Commission]; trustee of the International Folk Art Foundation, Santa Fe; member of the National Park Service Concessions Management Advisory Board, Washington, DC, an appointment by the US Secretary of the Interior; member of the New Mexico Coin Commission, Santa Fe, a gubernatorial appointment; trustee of the Georgia O'Keeffe Museum in Santa Fe.

 Awards

-Sakiestewa has received numerous awards for her artwork, including the New Mexico Governor's Award for Excellence in the Arts (2006), the Governor's Outstanding New Mexico Woman's Award (2006), induction into New Mexico Women's Hall of Fame (2006), the New Mexico Committee of the National Museum of Women in the Arts (2007); and a selected artist for Gift to the Nation, Friends of Art and Preservation in Embassies, Washington DC (2001).
+Sakiestewa has received numerous awards for her artwork, including the New Mexico Governor's Award for Excellence in the Arts (2006), the Governor's Outstanding New Mexico Woman's Award (2006), induction into New Mexico Women's Hall of Fame (2006), the New Mexico Committee of the National Museum of Women in the Arts (2007); and a selected artist for Gift to the Nation, Friends of Art and Preservation in Embassies, Washington D.C.
+(2001).
 She received awards within the Contemporary Weaving division, Santa Fe Indian Market (1982–1991).

 Personal life

-In 1978 Ramona married poet Arthur Sze.
-They have one son Micah F.H.
-Sakiestewa Sze (b.
-1979) In 1998 Ramona married architect/exhibit designer Andrew F. Merriell.
+In 1978, Sakiestewa married poet Arthur Sze.
+They have one son, Micah Sakiestewa Sze.
+In 1998, Ramona married architect and exhibit designer Andrew F. Merriell.